-Skipsea Withow Mere was one among many meres, or lakes, across the East Riding of Yorkshire that resulted from retreating glaciation, and may have been one of the larger ones.
+Skipsea Withow Mere was among many meres, or lakes, across the East Riding of Yorkshire that resulted from retreating glaciation, and may have been one of the larger ones.
 Hornsea Mere still exists but Withow was being consumed by coastal erosion some four centuries ago.

 The western remnant, a lake margin represented by beds of peat and sediments, is a Site of Special Scientific Interest (SSSI), and a number of studies have been conducted over the years.